adit-bala/agentic-rca/README.md

-# agentic root cause analysis in a kubernetes environment
+# agentic root cause analysis
 A platform for automated root cause analysis using AI agents

 - demo test architecture: simple microservice design instrumented with Prometheus and AlertManager